cds-snc/guide-product-teams-equipes-produits/_pages/en/product_support_guidance.md

 [Social listening](#_k91kxdqcld6d) was mentioned as a reactive tactic, but the opposite can be effective.
 Posting on social media, publishing roadmaps, or releasing blog posts about product decisions helps users understand how and why to use your product.
 It also helps reveal tradeoffs that were made and why, potentially help to veer off frustration from your users.
 Another benefit is that this kind of activity can foster a community of people around your product (example: Unintentionally, doing the beta for COVID Alert's created a bunch of supporters on Twitter that have both championed the product, given strong feedback on how to improve it, and even submitting code pull requests themselves) It doesn't mean you have to constantly be pumping out blog posts at a fixed cadence, but just when it makes sense to do so.
 This kind of outreach activity can be planned into the release roadmap to get ahead of things (i.e. for each roadmap item, ask if there is something new that should be shared more vocally), but when things go wrong an acknowledgement or explanation can help retain goodwill.

 Marketing is usually intended to acquire users, but it can also be a means of setting expectations.
 If marketing pushes over promise, users may walk away more frustrated and/or file more requests for support.
 Two action items teams should take into account are to make sure marketing is strategically planned to set feasible expectations and to make sure the Support Squad is familiar with the marketing push including the vocabulary that is used to describe functionality.
 Relatedly, a thing to plan is how much budget you can allocate to marketing, as this impacts the ways in which you do it (i.e. more formal ads, grassroots pushing, etc.).

-### Additional/cited resources

-- Yael Berger was hugely helpful on this entire section on Helping Users (and other sections too)!

 ## Support/oncall rotations